mavlink/qgc-user-guide/en/SetupView/airframe_px4.md

    The example above shows *Generic Hexarotor X geometry* selected from the *Hexarotor X* group.

-1. Click the **Apply and Restart** button to the top right of the screen.
+1. Click the **Apply and Restart** button on the top right of the screen.
 1. Click **Apply** in the following prompt to save the settings and restart the vehicle.

    <img src="../../assets/setup/airframe_px4/airframe_px4_apply_prompt.jpg" width="200px" title="Apply airframe selection prompt" />